About Us

 elizabeth@naapimha.org

-Elizabeth Sweet (Cheon Hye-ok, she/they), is a Korean American adoptee and graduate of the University of Washington in Seattle.
+Elizabeth Sweet (천혁 (Cheon Hye-ok), she/they), is a Korean American adoptee and graduate of the University of Washington’s neuroscience and political science programs.
 Transracially and internationally adopted from South Korea into a rural town in Washington state on S’Klallam land, she was raised outside of Asian American community and culture.
 She has since worked to reclaim her Asian identity and reconnect with Korean culture, advocating that there is no singular way to be Asian American.
-Elizabeth identifies as a queer woman of color with lived mental health experience whose identities have shaped her vested interest in mobilizing around racial justice, progressive and inclusive politics, and intersectional advocacy.
+Elizabeth identifies as a queer person of color with lived mental health experience whose identities have shaped her vested interest in mobilizing around racial justice, global liberation, and intersectional advocacy.
 She is a model minority denouncer, who lived under the control of this deeply problematic stereotype for years until realizing her value existed outside of it.
-She champions recognition for adoptee issues, dismantling mental health stigma, and the convergence of science with policy.
-She is passionate about increasing accessibility to, combatting elitism in, decolonizing, and organizing around increasing the visibility of marginalized groups seeking global liberation.
-In her free time, Elizabeth enjoys hiking, paddleboarding, discussing Asian representation in media, and reclaiming and wearing Korean traditional dress (hanbok).
+Currently serving as the Community Engagement Manager at NAAPIMHA, Elizabeth champions visibility for AA & NHPI issues, decolonization, dismantling mental health stigma, and the convergence of science and cultural knowledge with policy.
+In her free time, Elizabeth enjoys hiking, paddleboarding, discussing Asian representation in media, and reclaiming/wearing Korean traditional dress or 한복 (hanbok).

 Aryelle Montecer, she/her